Snowflake-Labs/schemachange/README.md

 The Snowflake user encrypted private key for `SNOWFLAKE_USER` is required to be in a file with the file path set in the environment variable `SNOWFLAKE_PRIVATE_KEY_PATH`.
 Additionally, the password for the encrypted private key file is required to be set in the environment variable `SNOWFLAKE_PRIVATE_KEY_PASSPHRASE`.
 If the variable is not set, schemachange will assume the private key is not encrypted.
 These two environment variables must be set prior to calling the script.
 Schemachange will fail if the `SNOWFLAKE_PRIVATE_KEY_PATH` is not set.

 ### Oauth Authentication
-A Oauth Configuration can be made in the [YAML Config File](#yaml-config-file) and invoked by setting the environment variable `SNOWFLAKE_AUTHENTICATOR` to the value `oauth` prior to calling schemachange.
+A Oauth Configuration can be made in the [YAML Config File](#yaml-config-file) or passing an equivalent json dictionary to the switch `--oauth-config`.
+Invoke this method by setting the environment variable `SNOWFLAKE_AUTHENTICATOR` to the value `oauth` prior to calling schemachange.
 Since different Oauth providers may require different information the Oauth configuration uses four named variables that are fed into a POST request to obtain a token.
+Azure is shown in the example YAML but other providers should use a similar pattern and request payload contents.
 * token-provider-url
 The URL of the authenticator resource that will be receive the POST request.
 * token-response-name